nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

    * For Connection CTE Response, angle of arrival (AoA) is supported, but angle of departure (AoD) is not.
    * For Periodic Advertising Sync Transfer - Receiver, only one sync transfer reception may be in progress at any one time per link.
    * For the Isochronous Channels features, nRF52820 and nRF52833 are the nRF52 Series devices that support encrypting and decrypting the Isochronous Channels packets.
-   * For the nRF54H and nRF54L series, all Bluetooth features are experimental.
+   * For the nRF54H series, all Bluetooth features are experimental.
+   * For the Channel Sounding feature, support is experimental and only available for nRF54L Series devices.

 .. _sdc_proprietary_feature_support: